datoviz/datoviz/docs/tutorials/quickstart.md

 *Datoviz coordinate system*

 !!! note
     Note that this is different from the Vulkan coordinate system, where y and z go in the opposite direction.
 The other difference is that in Datoviz, all axes range in the interval `[-1, +1]`.
 In the original Vulkan coordinate system, `z` goes from 0 to 1 instead.
-This convention makes it possible to use existing camera matrix routines implemented in the cglm library.
+The convention used in Datoviz makes it possible to use existing camera matrix routines implemented in the cglm library.
 The GPU code of all included shaders include the final OpenGL->Vulkan transformation right before the vertex shader output.
 Other conventions for `x, y, z` axes will be supported in the future.

 Position props are specified in the original data coordinate system corresponding to the scientific data to be visualized.
 Yet, Datoviz requires vertex positions to be in normalized coordinates (between -1 and 1) when sent to the GPU.
 Since the GPU only deals with single-precision floating point numbers, doing data normalization on the GPU would result in significant loss of precision and would harm performance.